It’s been about 3 weeks since my HB and I’s first round of house hunting and already I’ve learned a lot.

 Check Out the Neighbourhood

 It’s hard to tell if a neighbourhood is good or bad solely based on Google Map’s Streetview.
-Taking the time to drive around the area, talk to friends who are familiar with it and even looking it up on the news are smart ways to eliminate no-go zones or give an up-and-coming neighbourhood a chance.
+Taking the time to drive around the area, talk to friends who are familiar with it, and even look it up on the news are smart ways to eliminate no-go zones or give an up-and-coming neighbourhood a chance.

 My HB and I currently live in the west end of Toronto, but most of the places we’re looking at are in the east end.
 I know it sounds crazy since we’ve been in Toronto for almost two years but we’ve never really been to the east end.
 We just had no real reason to venture out there, so it’s completely new territory for us.